Values and Vision

-There are in-class responsibilities in each class.
+There are responsibilities in each class which helps to promote independence.
 We all work to the same school rules and understand the consequences of not helping each other to follow them.
 All classes learn about and discuss and debate a range of ways that bullying can be tackled.

 We work with the local beat officer to enable older children appreciate the wider implication of poor behaviour.